Prairie Grove Man Accused Of Killing 2-Week-Old Son

-PRAIRIE GROVE (KFSM) — A Prairie Grove man is accused of killing his 2-week-old son after he punched the boy in the head and left him behind in his apartment.
+PRAIRIE GROVE, Ark.
+(KFSM) — A Prairie Grove man is accused of killing his 2-week-old son after he punched the boy in the head and left him behind in his apartment.

-Lewis said he was home with his son Tuesday (March 26) since his mother was still in the hospital recovering from childbirth complications, according to an arrest report.
+Lewis said he was home with his son Tuesday (March 26) because the boy's mother was admitted into the hospital on March 21 for childbirth complications, according to an arrest report.

 Lewis, who told Prairie Grove police he had no cell phone and no one to assist him, punched the boy after he got frustrated.
 He said his son died after being struck, so he packed some clothing, locked their apartment on Baggett Street and threw away the key.